pmndrs/zustand/docs/guides/testing.md

 ## Setting Up Zustand for testing

-Since Jest and Vitest have slight differences, like Vitest using **ES modules** and Jest using **CommonJS modules**, you need to keep that in mind if you are using Vitest instead of Jest.
+> **Note**: Since Jest and Vitest have slight differences, like Vitest using **ES modules** and Jest using **CommonJS modules**, you need to keep that in mind if you are using Vitest instead of Jest.

-The mock provided below will enable both test runners to clear all zustand stores after each test.
+The mock provided below will enable the relevant test runner to reset the zustand stores after each test.

 ### Jest